josemlegal/flutter_template_app/README.md

 # FLUTTER APP TEMPLATE

-This template works like an template app that you can just add stuff and still works.
+This template works like a template app that you can just add stuff and still works.
 Its connected to a [Node TypeScript server](https://github.com/doggbmx/server-template) that holds the user database and anything related to the business model.

 ### List of techs used: